percona/everest/api-tests/README.md

 ## Before running tests

-Before running tests one needs to have provisioned kubernetes cluster, Everest backend
+Before running tests one needs to have provisioned kubernetes cluster, Everest API Server

-Running Percona Everest backend.
+Running Percona Everest API Server.
 Run these commands in the root of the project

 ```
    make local-env-up